neo4j/helm-charts/README.md

 ## Installation

 ```
 # Currently we require you to have a pre-existing persistent disk.
-To create a suitable one use:
+To create a suitable one uncomment the relevant script:
-gcloud-create-persistent-disk "my-release-name"
+# gcloud-create-persistent-disk "my-release-name"

-cd neo4j
+# docker-desktop-create-persistent-disk my-neo4j "my-release-name"

-helm install "my-release-name" . [-f <values.yaml>] [--set key=value]
+helm install "my-release-name" ./neo4j [-f <values.yaml>] [--set key=value]

-# Find the external IP address of the created service and then connect using browser <IP>:7474
+# Find the external IP address of the created service and then connect using browser <EXTERNAL-IP>:7474
 kubectl get svc
 ```